VladimirKalachikhin/Galadriel-cache/README.md

 /dev/sdb1 - your SD card

 ## Loader.
-Cache/proxy includes dumb tile loader.
+GaladrielCache includes dumb tile loader.
 Create a job file with map_source_name.zoom name and x,y strings as content and place it in loaderjobs/ directory.
 Start loaderSched.php in cli.
 For example:

 navionics_layer.9